mvolkmann/blog/src/swift.md

 - Why doesn't the `Character` type conform to the `Decodable` and `Encodable` protocols like the other primitive types?

-- How is a new module defined and can it be implemented by multiple source files?
+- How is a new module defined?
+  Can it be implemented by multiple source files?
+  Why don't source files indicate what they use from other modules in import statements?
+  Is the only way to determine where something being used comes from to command-click and select "Jump to Definition..."?

 - Does Swift having anything like promises in JavaScript?